luisflores09/free_dictionary/README.md

 # Getting Started

-Link for the free dictionary project - [Free Dictionary](https://github.com/luisflores09/free_dictionary.git)
+Link for the free dictionary project - [Free Dictionary](https://luisflores09.github.io/free_dictionary/)

 # Future Enhancements
+Will work on making sure that words with only one meaning only show one definition instead of the definition of the previous word searched.